wing5wong/artisan-whs-static/source/_events/2025-06-19_massey-ucol-palmerston-north-open-day-register-by-26-june.md

 Year 13s & 12s are invited to attend.
 All Day in Palmerston North on Wednesday 6 August.

-If you are interested in attending the Open Day, please collect a permission slip from the Student Centre and return to the Student Centre before Friday 1st August.
+Student's attending the UCOL/Massey University Open Day this Wednesday, please meet at the bus bay by 8.15am.

 Any queries please see Dr Friedel in D8 office.